 What exactly is a subordinate clause?
 Note that the sentence above can be divided into two sentences.
 The cake he made is delicious cake.
 Making one dependent on the other.
 Subordinates are dependent sentences that exert one function over the other.

-The particle in [の] appeared exactly because it was something he did.
+The particle [の] appeared exactly because it was something he did.
 There is a noun (cake) that was made and belongs to the pronoun (he).
-It's like the "cake done" was the noun or possession of the sentence.
+It's as if "made cake" were the noun or possession of the sentence.

 Attention, the particle no [の] can only be used in the above case if a direct object is not present.
 Simply put, when you don't have the particle wo [を].